luisfeliz79/AssessServiceHealthAlertsCoverage/readme.md

 	--or--
 - Azure CLI	            ( https://aka.ms/azcli )

+Execute this:
 ```
 	wget https://raw.githubusercontent.com/luisfeliz79/AssessServiceHealthAlertsCoverage/main/AssessServiceHealthAlertsCoverage.ps1

 	pwsh AssessServiceHealthAlertsCoverage.ps1
 ```

-## In Windows
+### In Windows

 Requires:
 - Azure PowerShell Module ( https://aka.ms/azurepowershell )

+Execute this:
 ```
 	Invoke-WebRequest -Uri https://raw.githubusercontent.com/luisfeliz79/AssessServiceHealthAlertsCoverage/main/AssessServiceHealthAlertsCoverage.ps1 -OutFile AssessServiceHealthAlertsCoverage.ps1

 	PowerShell -ExecutionPolicy Bypass -file AssessServiceHealthAlertsCoverage.ps1
 ```

-# Viewing the resulting Azure Workbook
+## Viewing the resulting Azure Workbook

 An Azure Workbook with static data is created as a result of this script.
 To use it:
 - Go to https://portal.azure.com and Search for Monitor
 - In the Monitor blade, click on Workbooks and the New button
 - Click on the Advanced Editor icon </>
 - Copy and paste the JSON code into this screen and apply